 The laws about buying and carrying a knife depend on the type of knife, your age and your circumstances.

-To remain within the law, a knife that has a non-locking blade that is 3" in length or less is fine to carry responsibly as long as you are 18 or older.
-We have put together a section of knives 'UK Legal Carry Knives' from which you can choose a knife that falls into this category.
+To remain within the law, a knife that has a non-locking blade that is 3" in length or less is fine to carry responsibly as long as you are 18 or older, we have put together a section of knives 'UK Legal Carry Knives' from which you can choose a knife that falls into this category.
+Please note there are certain locations such as schools were no knife may be carried, please view information on the link below at the GOV.UK website for full details.

 No, it is not illegal to purchase or own a fixed blade knife or one with a locking blade as long as you are 18 or older.
 Most people use these knives at home, in the garden or on private land for Bushcraft or other hobbies which is within the law.
 However these knives are not legal to carry in public places without good reason.